schneider42/SigMF/sigmf-spec.md

 |`freq_upper_edge`|false|double|The upper edge of the frequency band of a signal feature that this annotation describes. |
 |`latitude`|false|need a standard?| |
 |`longitude`|false|need a standard?| |

+### Extensions

+Additional namespaces may be defined in the form of `SigMF Extensions`.
+The extensions used by a recording must be listed in the `extensions` name/value pair of the `global` object.

+#### Defining Extensions

+Extensions must be defined according to the `SigMF Extension Format`,

 ### Dataset Licensing